Sunday, May 28, 2017

 Fuzion #185

-Fuzion #185 is a cool intro that gave us the game Ork, by Psygnosis.
-I love this intro because it presents itself particularly well with lots of colour and an adaptation of one of the most memorable chiptunes ever created.
+Fuzion #185 is an intro for the game Ork, by Psygnosis.
+I love this intro because it presents itself particularly well, with lots of colour and an adaptation of one of the most memorable chiptunes created.
 It also makes use of the Atari STe hardware for even better results, but happily works on either machine just fine.

 Credits